 Defensive driving techniques

 There are a number of techniques that defensive drivers can utilise to share the road with other drivers who may not necessarily be driving safely or responsibly.
 Some of these techniques may seem like common sense or basic driving techniques, but many drivers don’t follow them because they think they’re unimportant – the reality is that checking your blind spots, for example, can be the difference between having and avoiding a serious accident.
+If you’re a learner waiting to take their driving test, this article would be especially helpful for you.
+Once you’ve gone through these techniques, you might want to even find a faster driving test than normal, and hopefully pass it with flying colors.

-- Keep aware of the everything that’s happening around you.
+- Keep aware of everything that’s happening around you.
 Regularly check your side and rear-view mirrors and blind spots for potential hazards.

 - Don’t only focus on the car directly in front of you, but try to monitor the situation of the cars further ahead on the road.